-The consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
+The consolidated financial statements of the Group have been prepared in accordance with Philippine Financial Reporting Standards (PFRS) as modified by the application of the following financial reporting standards reliefs issued and approved by the SEC in response to the COVID-19 pandemic.
 The term PFRS in general includes all applicable PFRS, Philippine Accounting Standards (PAS) and Interpretations issued by the former Standing Interpretations Committee (SIC), the Philippine Interpretations Committee (PIC) and the International Financial Reporting Interpretations Committee (IFRIC), which have been approved by the Financial Reporting Standards Council (FRSC) and adopted by the SEC.